JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab2.md

 Exercise 5: Review General Monitoring Stats
 ---------------------------------------------------

 In the previous section, you demonstrated how to securely connect from the Internet to private resources inside your AWS site.
-The best part...no special public cloud provider knowledge was required!
+No special public cloud provider knowledge was required!
 Next, you will review the built-in analytics of F5 Distributed Cloud platform.

-> Note: Explore!
+> Note: Go explore!!!

 1. On the left menu, go to "Virtual Hosts"->"HTTP Load Balancers" and click "Performance Monitoring" under the "frontend" HTTP LB.